By Laura Fair

 Methodologically innovative and clearly written, Pastimes and Politics is accessible to specialists and general readers alike.
 It is a book that should find wide use in courses on African history, urbanization, popular culture, gender studies, or emancipation.

-Laura Fair is an Associate Professor of History at Michigan State University.
-She is author of Pastimes and Politics: Culture, Community, and Identity in Post-Abolition Urban Zanzibar, 1890–1945 and Historia ya Jamii ya Zanzibar na Nyimbo za Siti binti Saad.
+Laura Fair author of Pastimes and Politics: Culture, Community, and Identity in Post-Abolition Urban Zanzibar, 1890–1945 and Historia ya Jamii ya Zanzibar na Nyimbo za Siti binti Saad.
+She teaches at Michigan State University.

 Save 20% ($26.36)